sedadenboer/Taste-Buds/README.md

 React App for Spotify users.

 ## Description
 Spotify is one of the most popular music streaming platforms.
 Every year users get their Spotify Wrapped, which shows them which artists, tracks and podcasts defined them that year.
 As music can be a great indicator of someone's personality, people often get excited to see and share their Spotify wrapped.
-However, music enthousiasts might want more insights and tools to analyze their listening habits all year long.
+However, music enthousiasts might want more insights in their listening habits all year long.

 Tastebuds is a simple browser app that displays the user's top Spotify tracks, artists and genres.
 It is intended to provide a clean interface with a focus on visuals and intuitive controls.

+### Usage
+For this app, the user needs a Spotify Premium account.
+When logging in, the user is asked to give a one-time authorization for several scopes.
+After logging in, the user will be directed to the main page where the user can look at different pages where their Spotify data is displayed.
+When logging out, the user is redirected to the login page.

-### Availability and running the app
+### Availability
 Currently the app is not launched or available to the public since it requires a user credentials, but this might change in the future.
 Updates about this will be announced here.

 For now http//localhost:8888/callback is used as the redirect uri while running the app locally.
-For the authorization server and start client, npm dependencies need to be installed (`npm install`), as well as an up-to-date version of Node.js: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
+For the authorization server and start client, npm dependencies need to be installed (`npm install`), as well as an up-to-date version of Node.js: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.\

+## Tech Stack

+**Client:** React

+**Server:** Node.js

 ## Screenshots
 <img src="doc/tastebuds_login.png" width="80%">